 Karan Malhotra - Co-opted Member

 Karan Malhotra is a Consultant Orthopaedic Foot & Ankle Surgeon working at the Royal National Orthopaedic Hospital, Stanmore, UK.
 He graduated from Manchester with honours before beginning his core surgical and early registrar training in Yorkshire.
 He completed his registrar training on the Royal National Orthopaedic Hospital Training Rotation, London.
-On completion of his training he will undertook Foot & Ankle Fellowships in Singapore, Melbourne and Stanmore.
+He undertook Foot & Ankle Fellowships in Singapore, Melbourne and Stanmore.
 He is actively involved with research, medical education and quality improvement.
-He has extensive experience with IT and databases and was co-opted the IT Committee in 2019.
+He has extensive experience with IT and databases and was co-opted to the BOFAS Outcomes Committee in October 2017 and the IT Committee in November 2019.

 Co-opted October 2017